RoboticAgents/project4/README.md

 - [ ] Real map saved to `maps/real_map.pgm` and `maps/real_map.yaml` (0.5 pts)
 - [ ] Map shows recognizable features of the mapped area (0.5 pts)
 - [ ] Part 4 section of `writing/reflection.md` completed with comparison, observations, and questions answered (1.5 pts)
+- [ ] If completed in a group, names of group members listed in the Part 4 section of `writing/reflection.md`

 ### Checkpoint Deductions